Health Care Reform

 4. Small businesses that develop wellness initiatives will be eligible for grants for up to five years.

-5. Plans will be required to cover preventive care at no cost.
+5. New Plans since 2010 now cover preventive care at no cost.

 Will you be forced to carry insurance?